desmid/mview/README.md

 Instructions for a Linux or other UNIX-like system (Apple, BSD, etc.) follow.
 The procedure is similar for Windows.

-1. Save the archive to your software area, e.g., `/usr/local`, then uncompress and extract it:
+1. Save the archive somewhere, then uncompress and extract it:

         tar xvzf mview-1.66.tar.gz

-   or

-        gunzip < mview-1.66.tar.gz | tar xvf -

    This would create a directory called `mview-1.66` and place all the files under there.

 2. Install as you would a standard Perl module:

+        perl Makefile.PL INSTALL_BASE=/usr/local
+        make test
+        make install

+    If you have a [local::lib](https://metacpan.org/pod/local::lib) setup
+    you can install mview there:

         perl Makefile.PL $PERL_MM_OPT
+        make test
         make install